Shirley940408/AlgorithmReview/README.md

 need to recalculate the carry unit using variable _b.*/
     int _b = (a & b) << 1;
-    /* _b is using for recording which unit is needed to be recalculated, for it only appears at both unit of a and b are '1'. e.g. 00000110 &
+    /* _b is using for recquording which unit is needed to be recalculated, for it only appears at both unit of a and b are '1'. e.g. 00000110 &
 00000100 = 00000100, so it is the third one not